CovertLab/sisyphus/README.md

 ## concept

-Sisyphus is a task execution system that focuses on decentralization, running commands in containers, and pulling and pushing inputs and outputs to and from a data store.
-There is no leader so you can add new nodes on the fly to help out with load, and scale them back down again when you are done.
+Sisyphus is a task execution worker designed for decentralization, running commands in containers, and pulling inputs from and pushing outputs to a data store.
+There is no leader so you can add new nodes on the fly to help out with load and scale them back down again when you are done.

 ## setup

+In order to use Google Cloud Storage, Compute Engine, and Container Registry you must install the SDK, then log in.
+Follow the instructions in [Install and log in to the Google Cloud SDK](GCLOUD_SETUP.md).
+(See [Cloud Storage Client Libraries](https://cloud.google.com/storage/docs/reference/libraries) for more background on programming with the SDK to access cloud resources.)

-Sisyphus uses [RabbitMQ](https://www.rabbitmq.com/) to receive task messages, so you need an instance running somewhere you can connect to.
+Sisyphus uses [RabbitMQ](https://www.rabbitmq.com/) to receive run-task messages and [Kafka](https://www.confluent.io/) to communicate with the workflow engine [Gaia](https://github.com/prismofeverything/gaia), so you need those servers running somewhere you can connect to.

-In order to use cloud storage and GCR you have to authorize with google.
-This means running `gcloud auth login` at some point with an account that is tied to google cloud, and you have to follow the directions [here](https://cloud.google.com/storage/docs/reference/libraries) for "setting up authentication" to access the cloud resources programmatically.

 ## storage